geoklinglaw/take-home-test/part_one.md

 ## 2. Reclassification of All Calls in an Unclassified Thread

 The current logic assumes that if a thread is marked as `voice_call_unclassified`, then all its calls are unclassified and needs to be processed.
-It does not check if a call already has a classification, so it reclassifies calls within a thread, of which some were already classified, resulting in duplicate or conflicting records.
+It does not check if a call already has a classification, so it reclassifies all calls within a thread, of which some were already classified, resulting in duplicate or conflicting records.

 In real-world scenarios, a thread may have multiple calls over time, with some already classified and others not.
 We should only classify calls that haven’t been classified.
-We should add an additional check on whether a call is classified by using `CampaignThreadID` and `CalledAt` to identify a specific `VoiceCall` and check it against `Classifications` table, before classifying it.

-This would should additional classification checks, reducing duplicated classifications and prevent possible conflicting classifications, ensuring each call is only classified once.
+We can add an additional check on whether a call is classified by using `CampaignThreadID` and `CalledAt` to identify a specific `VoiceCall` and check it against `Classifications` table, before classifying it.
+This would prevent duplicated classifications and possible conflicting classifications, ensuring each call is only classified once.

 ----